wzuhou/Code4Lab/README.md

 ### Make_BGI_sample_Table.R

-Codes for parsing sample reports and your meta file info.
+Codes for parsing nanodrop report to make sample table and your meta file info.

 Usage:
 ```